JunoNgx/crisp-game-lib-tutorial/README.md

   angleWidth?: number
 );
 ```
-Do take note of my use of `PI` to achieve a 90 degree, and the alternative use of `Vector` instead of separated `x` and `y` coordinates, a recurring motif in GameCrispLib.
+Do take note of my use of `PI` to achieve a 90 degree angle, and the alternative use of `Vector` instead of separated `x` and `y` coordinates, a frequent recurring motif in GameCrispLib API.

 Step 03 conclusion: [deployment]() / [code]() TODO